willbeh/coding-challenge/README.md

 Import data into sqlite `npm run importData`
 This must be run after running the API which automatically run migration

-For large set of data should use a queue service to import data
+For large set of data may need to implement a queue service for data import